 These reports were developed with the input of and by request from the sales force.

 Develop a mobile-friendly, user-centric sales returns and allowances (SR&A) request and approval tool that automates user notification.

 I partnered the the sales operations and finance teams to develop an SR&A workflow tool.
 Users file requests, upload relevant files, and then the request goes through various levels of approval until it is completed, and an RA/Credit Memo number is generated out of SAP.
 All inputted data is validated - eliminating the back-and-forth of the previous email-based solution, and all notification emails are automatically sent.

 As the workflow tool is mobile-friendly, requests and approvals can be handled while on the road - eliminating the excuse of "I wasn't at my computer, I couldn't get to it!"

 Provide visibility to orders being processed in multiple distribution centers for sales reps, customer service and logistics team and allow for commenting on order processing by DC clerks.

 Originally, the status and information of orders being processed in the DC was shared with the business via an Excel file sent out daily.
 This was not an ideal solution for users who were on the road.
 Also, providing updates on specific orders required emails to be sent to everyone - instead of commenting to the specific users.
 Anyone who wanted info on a specific order had to filter down, and there was no additional information beyond just the order status and value.

-Now, DC clerks and customer service can make comments on order statuses and provide updates.
-Data is available 24/7, updated automatically, and filterable by 18 different parameters.
-These filters can be saved, allowing sales reps to easily check on the DC status of their specific ordes.
+With this tool, DC clerks and customer service were able to make comments on order statuses and provide updates.
+Data was available 24/7, updated automatically, and filterable by 18 different parameters.
+The filters can be saved, allowing sales reps to easily check on the DC status of their specific ordes.